Paddy field: Indonesia

-Water buffalos were formerly used to plough muddy paddy fields in Indonesia although the use of mechanised methods, such as small powered ploughs, has become much more common in recent years.
+Water buffalos were formerly widely used to plough muddy paddy fields in Indonesia.

 In the island of Java, prime paddies yield roughly 6 metric tons of unmilled rice (2.5 metric tons of milled rice) per hectare.
 When irrigation is available, rice farmers typically plant Green Revolution rice varieties allowing three growing seasons per year.
 Since fertilizer and pesticide are relatively expensive inputs, farmers typically plant seeds in a very small plot.
-Three weeks following germination, the 15-20 centimetre (6–8 in) stalks are picked and replanted at greater separation, in a backbreaking manual procedure.

-Rice harvesting in Central Java is often performed not by owners or sharecroppers of paddies, but rather by itinerant middlemen, whose small firms specialize in the harvest, transport, milling, and distribution of rice.
+Three weeks following germination, the 15-20 centimetre (6–8 in) stalks are picked and replanted at greater separation, in a time-consuming manual procedure.Rice harvesting in Central Java is often performed by itinerant middlemen, whose small firms specialize in the harvest, transport, milling, and distribution of rice.

 The fertile volcanic soil of much of the Indonesian archipelago—particularly the islands of Java and Bali—has made rice a central dietary staple.
 Steep terrain on Bali resulted in complex irrigation systems, locally called subak, to manage water storage and drainage for rice terraces.